is a common condition encountered by eyecare providers, with over 2 million cases reported annually in the US.1-4

 There is no established standard duration of treatment, as treatment can range from weeks to an indefinite period.
 However, it is recommended that treatment last a minimum of 6 weeks as this corresponds to two life cycles of the mites.12

-It is crucial to mention that the goal of treatment is not complete eradication of the mites as that goal is generally considered unobtainable, but rather a reduction in mite density.8,18,65 This is also an appropriate clinical goal as Demodex are part of our normal microflora, so as long as their population is held to an appropriate level, patients should be asymptomatic.
+As previously mentioned, a systematic literature review of short-term treatment of DB with TTO could not conclusively determine its efficacy.76 Additionally, it is crucial to mention that the goal of treatment with TTO is not complete eradication of the mites, as that goal is generally considered unobtainable with most traditional treatments but rather a reduction in mite density.8,18,65 This is also an appropriate clinical goal as Demodex are part of our normal microflora, so as long as their population is held to an appropriate level, patients should be asymptomatic.

 However, to keep the Demodex population in check prophylactic treatment, usually at less frequent dosing, beyond the initial 6 weeks of treatment is often required.
 Application of the preferred form of treatment should involve thorough scrubbing of the lids and lashes, especially at the base of the lashes and the lid margin where the mites reside, to ensure the environment is rendered uninhabitable and the mites are eliminated.